oshersi/assembly-virus/README.md

 ## License
 This project is for research and study only.
 Permission to use this project is only to indicate above, do not use and exploit this project adversely.
+This project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.